Rashu1991/UtilityFor--DB--POJO--JSON/README.md

 ------------------------------
 Code Description -

-There are in total three classes:
+There are total three classes:
 1. DatabaseConnection.java - under src/test/java - which is based on Singletion Design Pattern, it will always return a single instance of connection object
 2. RetrieveDataFromDB_JDBC.java - under src/test/java - this class will take the connection from DataBaseConnection class execute the query to